TTXiann/Dynamic-Asymmetric/README.md

 # Dynamic-Asymmetric

-This is the Pytorch code for our paper "Dynamic and Asymmetric Enhancement for Remote Sensing Image Change Captioning" (Submitted).
+This is the Pytorch code for our paper "Dynamic and Asymmetric Enhancement for Remote Sensing Image Change Captioning" (Under review at IEEE Transactions on Geoscience and Remote Sensing (TGRS).).

 ## LEVIR-CC Dataset